MicrosoftDocs/Contribute/Contribute/content/how-to-write-quick-edits.md

     :::image type="content" source="media/how-to-write-quick-edits/sign-off.png" alt-text="Screenshot of the GitHub comment box within a PR with a comment reading #sign-off.":::

 1. That's it!
 Content team members will review your PR and merge it when it's approved.
 You may get feedback requesting changes.
+For more details on processing your PR, see [Process a pull request](process-pull-request.md).

 ## Limitations